How to get a good deal on a car when you’re ready to buy

 Here are some questions you can ask the dealer to help you understand a promotion’s eligibility requirements:

 Just like car incentives, no two warranty packages are alike.
-It’s important to compare offerings at both the dealership and your financial institution, Hall said.
+And they can vary widely in coverage and cost.
+It’s important to compare offerings at both the dealership and your financial institution.

-“Make sure you are comparing apples to apples on these products,” she said.
+“Make sure you’re comparing apples to apples on these products,” Hall said.
 “You may find that what the dealer can offer covers more.
 Think about what additional products would be most beneficial for your needs and budget.”